ssalonen/openhab2-addons/addons/binding/org.openhab.binding.modbus/README.md

 Please note the following caveats or limitations

 * the binding does *not* act as Modbus slave (e.g. as Modbus TCP server).
 * the binding does *not* support Modbus RTU over Modbus TCP, also known as "Modbus over TCP/IP" or "Modbus over TCP" or "Modbus RTU/IP", although normal "Modbus TCP" is supported.
+However, there is a workaround: you can use a Virtual Serial Port Server, to emulate a COM Port and Bind it with OpenHab unsing Modbus Serial.

 ## Background material